patriciayeh/cybersecurity-portfolio/learning-log/tryhackme/pre-security/intro-to-cybersecurity.md

 ## ⚒️ Room 1: Defensive Security Introduction

-**Room Overview**
 This room introduces the fundamentals of **defensive cybersecurity** and the role of the **Blue Team** in protecting systems, networks, and data.
 I learned how organizations **prevent, detect, and respond** to cyber threats through SOC operations, threat intelligence, digital forensics, incident response, and malware analysis.

 ### 🧠 Skills Practiced
 - **SOC Operations** → Monitoring systems, detecting suspicious activity, and investigating alerts